Dog-Friendly Esperance: Visiting Esperance with a Dog

 Some of the beaches allow dogs off-leash at restricted hours, such as West Beach that only allows dogs off-leash between 5-8am and 4-8pm, and on-leash other hours.
 Similar restrictions apply to the beaches along the town foreshore, with dogs only permitted off-leash during the same hours on the stretch between the Tanker Jetty and Chaplin Street in Castletown.

-However, at the other beaches I visited it just states that dogs are allowed, with no mention of needing to be on-leash.
+However, at the other beaches I visited it just stated that dogs are allowed, with no mention of needing to be on-leash.
 Presumably because these beaches are outside the town boundaries, dogs are allowed off-leash.

 The other dog-friendly beaches on the western side of town include Blue Haven, Salmon Beach, Fourth Beach, Ten Mile Lagoon and Eleven Mile Beach, accessed along the Great Ocean Drive.

 To the east, head to Bandy Creek Beach, on the eastern side of the Bandy Creek Fishing Boat Harbour, or the westernmost part of Wylie Bay, at the end of Wylie Bay Road.
+I’m disappointed I didn’t visit Wylie Bay after later seeing some photos!

 Dog-Friendly Sightseeing in Esperance